Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Function

 Dr. Elizabeth Kubler-Ross introduced the most commonly taught model for understanding the psychological reaction to imminent death in her 1969 book, On Death and Dying.
-The book explored the experience of dying through interviews with terminally ill patients and outlined the five stages of dying: denial, anger, bargaining, depression, and acceptance (DABDA).
+The book explored the experience of dying through interviews with terminally ill patients and outlined the 5 stages of dying: denial, anger, bargaining, depression, and acceptance (DABDA).
 This work is historically significant as it marked a cultural shift in the approach to conversations regarding death and dying.
-Prior to her work, the subject of death was somewhat taboo, often talked around or avoided altogether.
+Before her work, the subject of death was somewhat taboo, often talked around or avoided altogether.
 Dying patients were not always given a voice or choices in their care plan.
 Some were not even explicitly told about their terminal diagnosis.
-Her work was popular in both the medical and lay cultures and shifted the nature of conversations around death and dying by emphasizing the experience of the dying patient.[4][5]
+Her work was popular in medical and lay cultures and shifted the nature of conversations around death and dying by emphasizing the experience of the dying patient.[4][5]
 This led to new approaches to working with patients through the final phase of life.
-She highlighted the importance of listening to and supporting their unique experiences and needs and spurred new perspectives on ways practitioners can support terminally ill patients and their family members in adjusting to the reality of impending death.[6]
+She highlighted the importance of listening to and supporting their unique experiences and needs.
+She spurred new perspectives on ways practitioners can support terminally ill patients and their family members in adjusting to the reality of impending death.[6]

-Kubler-Ross's Five Stages of Dying
+Kubler-Ross's 5 Stages of Dying

 Denial is a common defense mechanism used to protect oneself from the hardship of considering an upsetting reality.
 Kubler-Ross noted that patients would often reject the reality of the new information after the initial shock of receiving a terminal diagnosis.
-Patients may directly deny the diagnosis, attribute it to faulty tests or an unqualified physician, or simply avoid the topic in conversation.
+Patients may directly deny the diagnosis, attribute it to faulty tests or an unqualified physician, or avoid the topic in conversation.
 While persistent denial may be deleterious, a period of denial is quite normal in the context of terminal illness and could be important for processing difficult information.
 In some contexts, it can be challenging to distinguish denial from a lack of understanding, and this is one of many reasons that upsetting news should always be delivered clearly and directly.
 However, unless there is adequate reason to believe the patient truly misunderstands, providers do not need to repeatedly reeducate patients about the truth of their diagnosis, though recognizing the potential confusion can help balance a patient's right to be informed with their freedom to reconcile that information without interference.

 Anger is commonly experienced and expressed by patients as they concede the reality of a terminal illness.
 It may be directed at blaming medical providers for inadequately preventing the illness, family members for contributing to risks or not being sufficiently supportive, or spiritual providers or higher powers for the diagnosis' injustice.
 The anger may also be generalized and undirected, manifesting as a shorter temper or a loss of patience.
-Recognizing anger as a natural response can help health care providers and loved ones tolerate what might otherwise feel like hurtful accusations.
-However, they must take care not to disregard criticism that may be warranted by attributing them solely to an emotional stage.[8]
+Recognizing anger as a natural response can help healthcare providers and loved ones tolerate what might otherwise feel like hurtful accusations.
+However, they must not disregard criticism that may be warranted by attributing them solely to an emotional stage.[8]

 Acceptance describes recognizing the reality of a difficult diagnosis while no longer protesting or struggling against it.
 Patients may focus on enjoying the time they have left and reflecting on their memories.
 They may begin to prepare for death practically by planning their funeral or helping to provide financially or emotionally for their loved ones.
-It is often portrayed as the last of Kubler-Ross's stages and a sort of goal of the dying or grieving process.
+It is often portrayed as the last of Kubler-Ross's stages and a goal of the dying or grieving process.
 While caregivers and providers may find this stage less emotionally taxing, it is important to remember that it is not inherently more healthy than the other stages.
 As with denial, anger, bargaining, and depression, understanding the stages has less to do with promoting a fixed progression and more to do with anticipating patients' experiences to allow more empathy and support for whatever they go through.[4][5][6][7]

 Issues of Concern